 What are the tax implications of receiving a bursary or incentive?

 Payments you receive for bursaries or incentives under a return of service agreements are personally taxable and a T4A will be issued to you in your personal name (not your corporation) for each calendar year you receive funding.

 For further details on tax implications, please contact the Canada Revenue Agency or an accountant.

 How long do I have to start practice after I complete postgraduate training?

 You have up to six months (‘grace period’) after your completion of training (residency or fellowship) to either establish an eligible practice in Saskatchewan, or enter into financial repayment of your ROS.

 How long is my ROS commitment?

-- If you have an ROS for a funded training seat (IMG, Networked/Sponsored, Fellowship, etc.), the duration of the contract is one year of service for each year of training.
+- If you have an ROS for a funded training seat (IMG, Networked/Sponsored, Fellowship, etc.), the duration of the agreement is one year of service for each year of training.
 If the length of your training changes, please notify saskdocs as an amendment to your ROS agreement is required to reflect the change in duration.

 - Physician Enhancement Training programs awarded through the SMA (Specialist or Rural/Regional) have two months of ROS for each month of funding.